wigging/wigging.github.io/posts/flask/plotly-htmx.md

 ---
-title: Plotly graph with Htmx
+title: Plotly graph with Htmx and Flask
 date: February 4, 2023
 ---